Question – How To Change IP Address on Ubuntu 18.04 Desktop? Steps to set the static IP address on your Ubuntu Desktop system

 Step 1 – Open Network Settings

-In left sidebar click on Network tab.
-After that click icon to open setting for your systems network interface as shown in below screen.
+In the left sidebar click on the Network tab.
+After that click icon to open setting for your systems network interface as shown in the below screen.

 This window will show you the current IP address configured on your system.
 Now select the IPv4 tab.